dell/omnia/docs/Installation_Guides/USING_PLAYBOOKS.md

 ## Setting up Static IPs on Devices when the network interface type is shared LOM
 >> __Note:__ All steps listed below are to be administered on the control plane.
 The DHCP provided IPs for these devices will be within the `host_network_range` irrespective of whether `roce_network_nic` is provided.

 When the network interface type is set to shared LOM, users can manually assign static IPs to their networking (ethernet or Infiniband) or storage (powervault).
-Depending on whether `roce_network_nic` is provided, there are two ways users can achieve this:
+Depending on whether the user set up a RoCe network and provided a `roce_network_nic` in `base_vars.yml`, there are two ways users can achieve this:

 ### When `roce_network_nic` is provided:
 1. Get the pod name of the network-config pod: `Kubectl get pods -n network-config`